Sunshine Girl (Herman's Hermits song)

 "Sunshine Girl" is a song written by Geoff Stephens and John Carter and performed by Herman's Hermits.
-It reached #6 in Norway, #8 in the United Kingdom, #9 in New Zealand, #56 in Australia, #68 in Canada, and #101 in the United States in 1968.
+The single reached number eight in the United Kingdom.

 The song was produced by Mickie Most.

+Critical reception

+Billboard described "Sunshine Girl" as a "blockbuster rhythm number" and noted it was the group's "best in some time".
 Record World said that "it's sunny and melodic and infectious fun."